-During this time, the DI will be scheduled to work one weekend under the direction of the clinical dietitians primarily providing diet education to patients.
 All of the clinical rotations are sequential, building upon the knowledge and experience from the previous rotation.
 During the ICU rotation, the DI will present a medically and nutritionally compromised patient they followed to the inpatient clinical staff and our physician colleagues at Metabolic Support Service rounds.
-Finally, the DI will function as an entry-level clinical dietitian during five weeks of staff experience, managing their own patient load.
+Finally, the DI will function as an entry-level clinical dietitian during four weeks of staff experience, managing their own patient load.
 During staff experience, the DI will be scheduled to work one weekend.

 Clinical Nutrition Independent Study (CNIS)

 This rotation is a combination of research and clinical nutrition.
 With the guidance of the Director of Nutrition and support from one of the staff dietitians, the DI will investigate a nutrition topic by researching the most current articles and evidence-based practices.
 The DI will synthesize the data, draw conclusions and summarize the findings in a research paper, as well as a present these findings at Metabolic Support Service rounds to the nutrition staff and our attending physicians.